Top Singapore Blue-Chip Stocks to Add to Your Portfolio in 2025

 #6 CapitaLand Integrated Commercial Trust (SGX: C38U)

-CapitaLand Integrated Commercial Trust (CICT) is Singapore's first and largest real estate investment trust (REIT), boasting a market capitalization of S$14.8 billion as of November 2024.
+CapitaLand Integrated Commercial Trust (CICT) is Singapore's first and largest real estate investment trust (REIT), boasting a market capitalization of $17.43 billion SGD as of December 2025.
 Established in 2002 as CapitaLand Mall Trust, it rebranded in November 2020 following a merger with CapitaLand Commercial Trust.

-CICT's diversified portfolio, valued at S$24.5 billion as of December 2023, encompasses 21 properties in Singapore, along with assets in Frankfurt, Germany, and Sydney, Australia.
+CICT's diversified portfolio, valued at $24.5 billion SGD as of December 2023, encompasses 21 properties in Singapore, along with assets in Frankfurt, Germany, and Sydney, Australia.
 The trust focuses on high-quality, income-generating commercial properties, primarily retail and office spaces.

 Source: CICT

-Gross revenue for H2 2024 was S$689.7 million, reflecting a 1.7% year-on-year increase, primarily due to stable performance in the Singapore office portfolio.
-Net property income rose by 2.1% to S$497.3 million, attributed to higher gross rental income and effective cost management.
+Gross revenue for H2 2024 was $689.7 million SGD, reflecting a 1.7% year-on-year increase, primarily due to stable performance in the Singapore office portfolio.
+Net property income rose by 2.1% to $497.3 million SGD, attributed to higher gross rental income and effective cost management.

 The portfolio maintained a strong committed occupancy rate of 96.8%, supported by proactive leasing strategies and successful renewals across both retail and office segments.
 Asset enhancement initiatives are progressing as planned, with projects at IMM Building in Singapore and Gallileo in Germany expected to complete by the second half of 2025.